espressif/esp-dev-kits/docs/en/esp32h2/esp32-h2-devkitm-1/user_guide.rst

    * - Key Component
      - Description
-   * - ESP32-H2-MINI-1
+   * - ESP32-H2-MINI-1 or ESP32-H2-MINI-1U
-     - ESP32-H2-MINI-1, with ESP32-H2 inside which integrates a 2.4 GHz transceiver compliant with Bluetooth ® Low Energy and IEEE 802.15.4-based technologies, supporting Bluetooth 5 (LE), Bluetooth mesh, Thread, Matter, and Zigbee.
+     - ESP32-H2-MINI-1/1U, with ESP32-H2 inside which integrates a 2.4 GHz transceiver compliant with Bluetooth ® Low Energy and IEEE 802.15.4-based technologies, supporting Bluetooth 5 (LE), Bluetooth mesh, Thread, Matter, and Zigbee.
 This module is specially designed for all kinds of low-power IoT applications.
    * - Pin Headers
      - All available GPIO pins (except for the SPI bus for flash) are broken out to the pin headers on the board.
 For details, please see `Header Block`_.
    * - 3.3 V Power On LED